Guide to Baptism Sermon Ideas, Bible Verses & Significance

 Tell them about how you will lower and then raise them back up.
 Speak with them to relax and be calm and assure them that you will support them since the feeling of falling backward may cause the person to be nervous.

-Walk into the water and position yourself in a way that your chest is next to the shoulder of the person to be baptised.
+Walk into the water and position yourself in a way that your chest is next to the shoulder of the person to be baptized.

 You can stand facing the audience while the person being baptized will face sideways or the person being baptized faces the audience while you stand at their side.

-The most important thing is for the baptiser to be able to support the person being baptised.
+The most important thing is for the baptizer to be able to support the person being baptized.

 Confession of faith